Skip to content

 When can I start singing lullabies to my newborn?

 From birth.
-Newborns can hear and respond to music in utero and immediately after birth.
+Newborns can hear and respond to music in utero from around 25 weeks gestation, so familiar lullabies sung during pregnancy are already recognized at birth.

 How long should I sing a lullaby?

-Sing for 5-10 minutes or until your baby falls asleep.
-Consistency matters more than duration.
+Sing for 5–10 minutes or until your baby falls asleep.
+Consistency matters more than duration — the same short song every night beats a long performance once a week.

 About the Author